TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 ### Support for other platforms
 This approach would also make it possible to extend config plugins with other platforms, e.g. `react-native-windows`.
 Following the same pattern, a support for `windows` and `macos` properties could be added to `app.json` together with some custom mods for native files.

-> This implementation might be also related to [RFC: introduce reactNativeMetadata to package.json](https://github.com/react-native-community/discussions-and-proposals/pull/588/files).
-At this moment design is covering usage of `app.json` file, but additionally it might fit into linked RFC as well.

 ## Drawbacks

-- some of the mods are operating on regexes, which makes them dangerous to use
+- some of the mods are operating on regexes, which makes them dangerous to use - especially when core developers are modifying template.
+We suggest having some markers to allow modifying templates only between them.
+List of files modified based on regex: `MainActivity.java`, `MainApplication.java`, `build.gradle`, `settings.gradle`, `AppDelegate.m`
 - might take some time for maintainers to adjust libraries to new approach

 ## Alternatives